-The financial statements have been prepared under the historical cost basis except for certain financial instruments that are measured at fair value, as explained in the accounting policies below.
+The financial statements which are expressed in United States Dollars, the group's presentation and the company's presentation and functional currency, have been prepared under the historical cost convention except for certain financial instruments that are measured at fair value, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.